 7. Setup 2FA (If logging in from cPanel)

-Two-factor authentication aka.
+Two-factor authentication, aka.
 2FA is an additional layer of security for authenticating users on the server.
-If you use a graphical interface such as cPanel to monitor & control your server, then enable 2FA.
+If you use a graphical interface such as cPanel to monitor & control your server, enable 2FA.

 2FA requires an additional one-time password sent on the user’s email after entering the correct username & password.
-2FA activation process is simple and you can find the option in your cPanel settings.
+The 2FA activation process is simple, and you can find the option in your cPanel settings.

 8. Change Default Ports Of SSH Services

 Different services open their ports to accept connections from the outside network.
 I suggest changing the default ports of some services that are more likely to be targeted.
 SSH & FTP is one of those services.
 SSH is used to access the remote server.
 FTP is a file transfer protocol used to transfer files to and from the remote server.

 By default, SSH accepts connections through port 22.
 You can change the port from the SSH config file that exists at